backslashbaker/Javascript_cheatsheet/README.md

 # Interview Cheat Sheet
-Ok, not a chear sheet per se.. more of a reminder of definitions.
+Ok, not a cheat sheet per se.. more of a reminder of definitions.

 ## Javascript